 How to make the Recycled Tree Newspaper Art:

 Have your little one paint newspaper however they'd like - messy and mixed is okay!
 Little Sister added glitter glue to some areas and swirled it around with her finger.
 She had fun with it!

-Once dry, I choose a plainer newspaper square for the background.
+Once dry, I chose a plain colored newspaper square for the background.
 There was a mainly orange sheet that had some brown areas from being mixed with other paint colors.
 I chose to use this one for the tree trunk.
-To make it, flip it over and trace the child’s arm and hand.
+To make it, flip it over and trace the child's arm and hand.
 Cut around the outline and have them glue it to the background piece.

 The multi-colored leaves are made from strips that Little Sister cut and then cut again to make smaller squares and triangles.
 Great for kids like my daughter who are learning how to use a scissors!
 Ask them to glue their leaves to the top of the handprint tree trunk.